 The gruelling Dovers Hill, just beyond Chipping Campden, is one of the most famous cycling hill climbs in Britain… and that’s exactly why the Cotswold Line Cycle Route doesn’t follow it.
 Instead, it follows a hidden, traffic-free lane along the top of the escarpment, before descending to Mickleton on a slightly more forgiving road.
 Enjoy the descent, but don’t forget to stop at the junction at the bottom!

-Evesham (57mi) The roads and gravel tracks through the Vale of Evesham pass numerous fruit farms and greenhouses.
-Take care at the crossing of the busy A46 before entering Evesham on residential roads.
-The route doesn’t go through Evesham town centre, but instead heads south on back streets from the suburb of Bengeworth; the signs resume at the southern edge of town.
+Evesham (57mi) The route doesn’t go through Evesham town centre, but instead heads south on back streets from the suburb of Bengeworth; the signs resume at the southern edge of town.
 However, you can follow the main road across the river from Bengeworth for the town and its station.

-Worcester (76mi) The entrance to the Faithful City follows a traffic-free ‘Pedway’, then skirts around the canal basin before arriving on the riverside.
+Worcester (76mi) The entrance to the Faithful City crosses the bypass on a brand new cycleway bridge.
+From here, a traffic-free ‘Pedway’ (Worcester’s name for traffic-free paths) takes you towards the canal basin and quiet residential streets before arriving on the riverside.
 The final section, on the River Severn promenade, is glorious.
 Continue past the cathedral until you reach the cafés at Worcester Bridge.
 And from here, of course, you can get the train home!